Motion to Take Note

 Can the Minister therefore give a commitment to sustainable and long-term funding for these vital services to ensure that women and children fleeing violence can access the support that they desperately need?
 Can she confirm that the Government’s manifesto commitment means that they will ensure access to specialist and gender-sensitive support for survivors and not just to general victims’ services?

 I have not yet mentioned the Istanbul convention.
 I have a Question on that coming up one day next week, so have not brought it into the full discussion today.
 I know that it is of interest and that some noble Baronesses mentioned it today.
-Can the Minister say—if not today then perhaps next week—when ratification will take place.
-I think we all forward to the day when that happens.
+Can the Minister say—if not today then perhaps next week—when ratification will take place?
+I think we all look forward to the day when that happens.

 My Lords, I thank my noble friend Lady Manzoor for tabling today’s debate.
 Its timing sits well with the lead-up to the domestic abuse Bill.
 I also commend my noble friend Lord Goschen for being the only man to have spoken in this debate.
 We have heard some very good contributions from all sides of the House, bringing different aspects to the subject.
 I pay tribute to those who have campaigned tirelessly on this issue over the years.